 This function is especially useful for testing speaker distortion, which typically runs in the 1-5% range.
 Check all of your drivers, looking for differences between left and right drivers.
-If one driver is much higher, it is probably defective, damaged, or perhaps may fail soon.
+If one driver is much higher, or suddenly changes, it is probably defective, damaged, or perhaps may fail soon.